EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 - X is a major release, which may not be fully compatible with prior major releases
-- Y is a minor release, which adds both new features and bug fixes
+- Y is a minor release, which adds both new features and bugfixes
 - Z is a patch release, which adds just bug fixes

 Releases are generally performed after any bugfix / feature enhancement pull request merge.
-You can watch the Github repository for updates.
+You can watch the GitHub repository for updates.
 The latest release will always point to the master branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.